 This student-focused approach allows students to develop a firm foundation that future skills may be built upon.

-Specifically in the subjects of math and literacy, the multi-sensory programming used by our teachers has been carefully chosen based on educational research that provides evidence of its effectiveness.
+In the subjects of math and literacy, the multi-sensory programming used by our teachers has been carefully chosen based on evidence-proven educational research.
 Instructional programs and materials for all core subjects not only provide students with rigorous concept development, but also take into consideration their learning and language needs.
 Systematic review of curriculum and learning resources allows the school to stay abreast of latest best practices in all areas.

-The emphasis of Summit Academy’s Pre-K and Kindergarten program is to provide a structured, yet creative and nurturing learning environment for children who are at risk for academic and social struggles in a typical school setting.
-Students are provided with intentional development of the skills necessary to be a successful member of a learning community.
-Daily instruction in all core subjects is coupled with opportunities for students to develop gross and fine motor skills, receptive and expressive language, as well as social and self-regulation.
+Summit Academy’s Pre-K and Kindergarten program provides a structured, yet creative and nurturing learning environment for children who are at risk for academic and social struggles in a typical school setting.
+At Tykes’ Peak, students develop the skills necessary to be a successful in the classroom.
+Daily instruction in all core subjects is coupled with opportunities for students to master gross and fine motor skills, receptive and expressive language, as well as social and self-regulation.
 With the support of expert and caring teachers as well as speech and occupational therapists, the needs of the whole-child are met.

 *Summit Academy’s Pre-K and Kindergarten program is designed for students 4 years of age or older.
+Students must turn 5 by December 1.
 All students must be toilet trained.

 Summit Academy’s high school program provides students with continued exposure to rigorous and standards based instruction in core subjects, including foreign language, while providing an environment for students to explore career and vocational interests.
 All students are afforded the opportunity to visit a variety of vocational sites throughout the greater Louisville community capstoning with an internship their senior year.